 - Click Save.

-Once you have created a new user using a user flow which uses the newly created custom attribute, the object can be queried in Azure AD Graph Explorer.
+Once you've created a new user using a user flow which uses the newly created custom attribute, the object can be queried in Microsoft Graph Explorer.
 Alternatively you can use the Run user flow feature on the user flow to verify the customer experience.
 You should now see ShoeSize in the list of attributes collected during the sign-up journey, and see it in the token sent back to your application.